How Genetics Helps a Salesman

 double r = Math.random();

-_ imagine we would have two elements in the list.
+/* Imagine we have two elements in the list.

 while (r > 0) {